epfl-ada/ada-2022-project-runtimeterror/README.md

 **Step 6: Clustering algorithm** In this initial analysis, we utilize the basic TimeSeriesKmeans, yet multiple more powerful clustering algorithms exist such as Kernal K-means.
 With that, we will perform an in-depth analysis on the choice of clustering algorithms and find the optimal number of clusters using the Silhouette that will maximize the inter-class variance and minimize the intra-class variance.

-**Step 7: Provide Detailed Analysis for each research question** Now that we have all the data stored in the various dataframes discussed previously, we will run statistical analysis to quantify weather there exist a heterogeneous relation in the profitability and ratings of different movies arcs in order to answer the stationary analysis questions 1->4.
+**Step 7: Provide detailed analysis for each research question** Now that we have all the data stored in the various dataframes discussed previously, we will run statistical analysis to quantify weather there exist a heterogeneous relation in the profitability and ratings of different movies arcs in order to answer the stationary analysis questions 1->4.
 We will then proceed into dividing the dataset into different time frames and visualize the most common dataframes in each time interval and analysis of their profitability and rating.

-**Step 8: Create data story** get familiar with Jekyll (to build website)
+**Step 8: Create data story** Get familiar with Jekyll and build website.

 **Step 9: Finalize website, finalize notebook, update readme**

 Further details on the proposed data pipelines can be found in the notebook.